Andrew the Apostle, the First Called

 Andrew Ran to Tell His Brother Simon that He Has Seen and Met the Messiah

 Andrew and his brother Simon (Peter) were clearly not just Galilean fishermen; they were actively anticipating and watching for the coming of God’s promised Messiah.
-When Christ called Andrew to follow Him, Andrew quickly went to tell his brother Simon that the Messiah had come and was Jesus of Nazareth.
+When Christ called Andrew to follow Him, Andrew quickly went to tell his brother Simon that the Messiah had come and He was Jesus of Nazareth.
 Soon Simon too had also been converted to being a “fisher of men.”

-Andrew is the apostle who told Jesus about the boy with the loaves and fishes, during the feeding of the 5,000John 6:8.
+Andrew is the disciple who told Jesus about the boy with the loaves and fishes, during the feeding of the 5,000John 6:8.
 Andrew was also one of the four disciples who came to Jesus on the Mount of Olives to ask Him about the signs which would herald the return of Jesus at the “end of the age.“

 Noah James Playing Andrew in The Chosen